← Back to Home

 High-Level Java Architecture Flow

-1. Developer writes Java source code (.java)
+1. A developer writes Java source code in a .java file.

 1. JVM (Java Virtual Machine)

 The JVM is the core component of Java architecture.
 It is responsible for executing Java bytecode.
+Without the JVM, Java programs cannot run.

-• Loads class files
+• Loads class files into memory

 • Verifies bytecode for security

-• Executes bytecode
+• Executes bytecode instructions

 • Manages memory